-The Hemiock Stone is felt by many to have been the site of past activity by the Druids, the priesthood of the Celts.
-It would form a natural focal point, a temple and alter for Celtic fest visit such as Beltane, where the ancient practice of lighting fires on the stone during the night before May Day continued until the early 19th century.
+The Hemlock Stone is felt by many to have been the site of past activity by the Druids, the priesthood of the Celts.
+It would form a natural focal point, a temple and altar for Celtic festivals such as Beltane, where the ancient practice of lighting fires on the stone during the night before May Day continued until the early 19th century.